flaviaouyang/portfolio-site/README.md

 ## WORK FLOW

-- Designed wireframe, sitemap, and UI using Figma
+- Designed wireframes, sitemap, and UI using Figma
 - Constructed basic layout of the site with HTML
 - Added basic style to site using CSS
 - Refactored Code for React